- About GUTS

 Reducing your risk

-An estimated 54% of bowel cancers in the UK are linked to lifestyle factors so there’s never a better time than
+An estimated 54% of bowel cancers in the UK are linked to lifestyle factors.

-NOW to make a few simple changes to your lifestyle in order to reduce your risk of developing it later in life.
+Making a few simple changes to your lifestyle could help you reduce your risk of developing it later in life.

 The most common causes of ‘preventable’ bowel cancer are: